michaelmandich/MLinterviewer/README.md

 # MLinterviewer
-a project using a multitude of libraries and APIs in order to (mostly) locally generate a realistic interview on the topic of your choosing
+A solo project using a multitude of libraries and APIs in order to (mostly) locally generate a realistic interview on the topic of your choosing
 Follow the on-screen instructions to record and transcribe interviews.

 # Project Overview